NixOS/rfcs/rfcs/0100-sign-commits.md

 We likely want to make Nix use `--filter=tree:0` by default when fetching repositories.
-`--depth 1` is faster, but it doesn't preserve the commit history, and it's not clear how it it interacts with GPG signing.
+`--depth 1` is faster, but it doesn't preserve the commit history, and it's not clear how it it interacts with PGP signing.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions